mwermelinger/m269-library/README.md

 The `setUp` method is run before _each_ test method, so that each test can change the inputs without influencing other tests.

+Some test files may already be using the pytest framework, which uses simple `assert` statements and `setup_method` instead of `setUp`.

 For the example apps, tests follow the [doctest](https://docs.python.org/3/library/doctest.html) framework.
 Both unit and doc tests are run with [pytest](https://docs.pytest.org).